seratch/notion-sdk-jvm/README.md

 #### Pluggable HTTP Client

-As you may know, `HttpURLConnection` does not support PATCH request method, the implementation does an "illegal reflective access" in `notion.api.v1.http.UrlConnPatchMethodWorkaround`.
-We recommend using your convenient HTTP client library for prodcution apps.
+As you may know, `HttpURLConnection` does not support PATCH request method, the default implementation of `httpClient` in this library does an "illegal reflective access" to remove the limitation (see `notion.api.v1.http.HttpUrlConnPatchMethodWorkaround`).
+For this reason, we recommend using other HTTP client libraries for production apps.
 Currently, we support [OkHttp](https://square.github.io/okhttp/) 3.x, [OkHttp](https://square.github.io/okhttp/) 4.x, and JDK's [`java.net.HttpClient`](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.html).

 ```gradle
 implementation("com.github.seratch:notion-sdk-jvm-okhttp3:${notionSdkVersion}") // OkHttp 3.x